 Corsini recommends any new tarot user attend a workshop; he offers them in both English and ASL on a pay-what-you-can basis).
 Podcasts are another great resource; Corsini likes Tarot for the Wild Soul with Lindsay Mack.
 Biddy Tarot courses and booklets are also a popular educational option.

 How often should I pull tarot cards?

 “When people begin on their tarot journey, I always tell them to set a limit,” says Corsini.
 “You will drive yourself crazy if you ask every question and are pulling 35 cards a day – don’t do that.”
 Create a ceremony for yourself once a week, max.
-Another good way to structure your readings could be every new and full moon (so twice a month).
+Another good way to structure your tarot card readings could be every new and full moon (so twice a month) in 2022.
 “Pull cards for friends or relatives if you want to add more than one reading a week for practice,” he suggests.
 This is just a guideline for beginners, notes Corsini, who pulls three cards every morning – one each for his body, mind and soul – and asks, what energies am I working with today?
-Shop our edit of beautiful tarot decks.

 What other questions should I ask the tarot deck?

 The answer to this will be very personal, however Corsini suggests the following to get started: where’s my energy best served right now?
 Where is my attention best spent?
 What do I need to let go of?
 What do I want to bring in?
 Is this good for me?
 Is this something that is in alignment with my path?
 Should I take action?
 What is the potential outcome if I continue to behave this way?